-East Wall is a small quaint community located just off the coast at Dublin port.
-Beyond the walking distance of East Point Business Park is Clontarf, and home to Bull Island.
-In the opposite direction towards the IFSC, lies a host of restaurants and amenities, including the 3 Arena showcasing an abundance of music concerts and events throughout the year.
+East Wall is a small community located just off the coast at Dublin port.
+It is a quiet and mature residential area just minutes from the IFSC, East Point Business Park.
+Beyond East Point Business Park is Clontarf, and home to Bull Island.
+Towards the IFSC, there are a host of restaurants and amenities, including the 3 Arena showcasing an abundance of music concerts and events throughout the year.

 Close by, within the IFSC, employers such as A&L Goodbody, PWC and AIG have provided strong employment opportunities in this region.
 The area is also home to third level educator NCI (National College of Ireland).

 The combination of both strong employment and education opportunities provides huge demand for young professionals and those wishing to undertake third level education to reside in this area.

 There are excellent transport links running through and it is only minutes away from the Port tunnel and Connolly station and less than 15 minutes from Dublin airport.